HUMAN RESOURCES ASSOCIATION OF EASTERN MAINE

 ARTICLE V – MEETINGS

-Section I: Regular Meetings.
-Regular meetings shall be held monthly for nine or more meetings per year at such times and places as the Board of Directors may designate.
+Regular meetings shall be held monthly for nine or more meetings per year from September through June at such times and places as the Board of Directors may designate.

-Section II: Special Meetings.
-The President, with approval of the Board of Directors, may call special meetings as deemed necessary.
+The President, with approval of the Board of Directors, the Board of Directors, or members having one-twentieth of the votes to be cast at such a meeting may call special meetings as deemed necessary.

 Section V: Guests